Charlie Emslie

-Charlie Emslie (born 30 October 2000) is a Scotland international rugby league footballer who plays as a forward for the Barrow Raiders in the Championship.
+Charlie Emslie (born 30 October 2000) is a Scotland international rugby league footballer who plays as a forward for semi-professional side Barrow Raiders in the Championship.

 Background

 Emslie was born in Lancaster, Lancashire, England.
 He is of Scottish heritage.

 He was educated at Furness College.

 Playing career

 Club career

 Emslie joined Barrow Raiders as a youth and was later rewarded with a deal from the 2021 season.

 International career

 Emslie played for the Scotland students side.
 He also played for Scotland under 19s.

 He made his international debut for Scotland in 2021, scoring two tries against Jamaica.

 In 2022 Emslie was named in the Scotland squad for the 2021 Rugby League World Cup.